 AMP Day on the Hill

-Each year, AMP youth form their official legislative agenda, which they share with Iowa’s governor, legislators, and the public at the event "AMP Day on the Hill."
+Each year, AMP youth develop a legislative agenda, which they present to Iowa’s governor, legislators, and the public at AMP Day on the Hill.
+Over the past 14 years, this event has driven meaningful policy changes for Iowa’s youth, including:

 AMP Camp